Joint health concerns are not uncommon for those with fibromyalgia and many have joint involvement of some kind.

 Exercises such as leg lifts or lying on a raised platform using ankle weights can be done safely even for those who cannot get down on the floor.
 A bed can also be used.

 Experiment with different compression wear until you find brands that help you and feel comfortable for every day wear.
-Compression is essential for increasing blood flow while protecting joints and muscles.

 (See also Fibromyalgia Exercise and Treatment-For-Fibromyalgia-Myofascial-Release for related information.)

-We have experimented with various remedies for joint health over the years.
-We have found a few that seem to be more effective over long term use.
 Not that anyone can take all of these, the point is to trial and error over time.

 Krill oil, a natural source of astaxanthin, suppresses free radicals, can reduce inflammation and enhances mitochondrial function, making this a perfect supplement for fibromyalgia and joint health alike.

-Well, it could be.
 Of course, not everyone needs to eliminate gluten from their diet.
 But if you have persistent joint pains, skin conditions, poor digestion, and you eat gluten regularly, it might be worth trying an elimination of gluten to see if you notice a difference.

 I would give yourself at least 4-6 weeks time off of gluten to see if that is an issue.